StefanEJonsson/osiris/README.md

 There are various arithmetic operations defined on vectors, such as addition, subtraction multiplication with scalars, summation and negation.
 The following notation is used for the different types of products:

-* `*` is used to multiply vectors by matricies, matricies by matricies or matricies by vectors.
+* `*` is used to multiply vectors by matrices, matrices by matrices or matrices by vectors.
 It is also used to multiply vectors by scalars.
-* `o` denotes elementwise multiplication between two vectors of the same shape.
+* `o` denotes element wise multiplication between two vectors of the same shape.
 * `<>` denotes the inner product of two vectors of the same shape.
 * `><` denotes the outer product of two vectors.